rstojnic/lazydata/README.md

-# Lazy-data: lazy loading for data
+# Lazy-data: lazy data dependencies

-Manage your data dependencies using lazy loading.
-Only download data when needed and with all references in code.

-It’s the easiest way to incorporate data into your git repository, with your own choice of storage backend, such as S3 or a directory on a remote server.

-This is especially useful for Machine Learning and Data Science projects.
+Add data dependencies to a Python project.

+Key features:

+- Data is lazy-downloaded when needed
+- Choose your own storage backend
+- One-line usage for you, zero-config for your team

+A strong consistency assurance is achieved using file hashes.

-## Installation
+## Getting started

-Lazy-data is a Python 3 library intended to be used with Python code.

 Install with pip: